Macculloch Hall Historical Museum & Gardens

 • The museum has the first known modern image of “jolly” Santa Claus by Thomas Nast

-• The wisteria trellised over the back porch was a gift from Commodore Matthew Perry on his return from Japan in 1857
+• The wisteria trellised over the back porch was a gift from Comm.
+Matthew Perry on his return from Japan in 1857